dominicklee/Arduino-PN532-NTAG213/README.md

 The examples above show data ranging from payloads that contain 1 to 4 lines of text.
 The total payload bytes can be calculated by: `total bytes - 8` because we exclude the first 8 bytes.

 ## Code Usage ##
 Now that we connected the PN532 module to the ESP8266, we will set up the Arduino IDE.
-If you have not done so already, download and install the [PN532 library from Elechouse](https://github.com/elechouse/PN532).
+If you have not done so already, download and **install** the [PN532 library from Elechouse](https://github.com/elechouse/PN532).

 We won't use their examples but will need some code from their library.
 The main folders of their library we use will be `PN532_SWHSU` and `PN532`.
 You can exclude the other folders if you desire.
-The reason why we use `PN532_SWHSU` and not `PN532_HSU` is because we want to use custom pins for RX and TX using SoftwareSerial.
+The reason why we use `PN532_SWHSU` and not `PN532_HSU` is because we want to use **custom pins for RX and TX** using SoftwareSerial.
+You cannot upload to the ESP8266 when you block your main hardware serial pins.

 ### Getting UID of tag ###
 The example `NFC_getTagUID.ino` reads an NFC tag to get its UID.
 This is an identifier that is unique, like a serial number.
 It is good for security and authentication purposes because it is difficult for UID to be forged.

 ### Reading text from tag ###
-The example `NFC_readTag.ino` reads the data of a tag and prints out the various text lines.
+The example `NFC_readTag.ino` reads the data of a tag and prints out the various text lines, which are stored in a string array.

 ### Writing text to tag ###
-The example `NFC_writeTag.ino` writes an array of strings to a tag and prints out the various lines written.
+The example `NFC_writeTag.ino` writes a string array to a tag and prints out the various lines written.

 ### Formatting data on a tag ###
 The example `NFC_formatTag.ino` will erase and format a tag (as long as it is not password protected).